mctainsh/Arduino/libraries/HomeSpan/docs/Reference.md

   * sets an optional user-defined callback function, *func*, to be called by HomeSpan upon completion of pairing to a controller (*status=true*) or unpairing from a controller (*status=false*)
   *   this one-time call to *func* is provided for users that would like to trigger additional actions when the device is first paired, or the device is later unpaired
   *   note this *func* is **not** called upon start-up and should not be used to simply check whether a device is paired or unpaired.
 It is only called when pairing status changes
-  *   the function *func* must be of type *void* and have one *boolean* argument
+  *   the function *func* must be of type *void* and accept one *boolean* argument

+* `void setStatusCallback(void (*func)(HS_STATUS status))`
+  * sets an optional user-defined callback function, *func*, to be called by HomeSpan whenever its running state (e.g. WiFi Connecting, Pairing Needed...) changes in way that would alter the blinking pattern of the (optional) Status LED
+  * if *func* is set, it will be called regardless of whether or not a Status LED has actually been defined
+  * this allows users to reflect changes to the current state of HomeSpan using alternative methods, such as outputting messages to an embedded LCD or E-Ink display
+  * the function *func* must be of type *void* and accept one argument of enum type [HS_STATUS](HS_STATUS.md)

+* `char* statusString(HS_STATUS s)`
+  * returns a pre-defined character string message representing *s*, which must be of enum type [HS_STATUS](HS_STATUS.md)
+  * typically used in conjunction with `setStatusCallback()` above

 * `void setPairingCode(const char *s)`
   * sets the Setup Pairing Code to *s*, which **must** be exactly eight numerical digits (no dashes)
   * example: `homeSpan.setPairingCode("46637726");`
   * a hashed version of the Pairing Code will be saved to the device's non-volatile storage, overwriting any currently-stored Pairing Code
   * if *s* contains an invalid code, an error will be reported and the code will *not* be saved.
 Instead, the currently-stored Pairing Code (or the HomeSpan default Pairing Code if no code has been stored) will be used
-  * :exclamation: SECURTY WARNING: Hardcoding a device's Pairing Code into your sketch is considered a security risk and is **not** recommended.
+  * :warning: SECURTY WARNING: Hardcoding a device's Pairing Code into your sketch is considered a security risk and is **not** recommended.
 Instead, use one of the more secure methods provided by HomeSpan, such as typing 'S \<code\>' from the CLI, or launching HomeSpan's Access Point, to set your Pairing Code without hardcoding it into your sketch

-* `void deleteStoredValues()`
-  * deletes the value settings of all stored Characteristics from the NVS
-  * performs the same function as typing 'V' into the CLI
-  * can by called from anywhere in a sketch

 * `void setSketchVersion(const char *sVer)`
   * sets the version of a HomeSpan sketch to *sVer*, which can be any arbitrary character string